Employer of Record Peru

 Probationary Period – The country has a provision for a 3-month probation period which may extend up to one year.
 The standard period needs to be mentioned in the employment contract.
 An employee during this period has temporary employment, however, the employer reserves the right to dismiss him without stating the cause.

 Bonuses – An employer requires to pay a bonus to his staff twice a year.
 One is on Christmas when many employers already have a bonus plan for employees.
-2 nd -time bonus is paid on the 1st July, which signifies Peru’s Independence Day.
+2 nd -time bonus is paid on the 1st of July, which signifies Peru’s Independence Day.
 The bonus amount is equal to a monthly salary of an employee.

 Employees are also entitled to a special bonus of 9% of their statutory bonus received in July and December.
 However, the bonus percentage may vary based on their work industry.
 Employers with more than 20 employees are required to share profits among their employees.
 Profits from retail, wholesale, mining, and restaurants are shared at a rate of 8%.
 Companies dealing in fishing, manufacturing, and telecommunications have a split 10% of their income, while the other companies share 5%.
 Hiring Infotree Global as your Employer of Record can help you with all the required professional assistance on bonuses and benefits.